signalfx/integrations/collectd-nginx-plus/README.md

 ### DESCRIPTION

 This is the SignalFx NGINX Plus plugin.
-Follow these instructions to install the NGINX Plus plugin for collectd.
+Follow these instructions to install the NGINX Plus plugin as a smart agent <a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/agent/monitors/collectd-custom.html">collectd/custom</a> monitor.

 The <a target="_blank" href="https://github.com/signalfx/collectd-nginx-plus">niginx-plus-collectd</a> plugin collects metrics about a single NGINX Plus instance, using the `/status` endpoints exposed with the ngx_http_status_module, documentation <a target="_blank" href="http://nginx.org/en/docs/http/ngx_http_status_module.html">here</a>.